microsoft/pxt-calliope/docs/tours/editor-tour.md

 * highlight: nothing
 * location: center

-## Micro:bit Simulator
+## Calliope mini Simulator
-* title: Micro:bit Simulator
+* title: Calliope mini Simulator
-* description: See what your code looks like running on a micro:bit!
+* description: See what your code looks like running on a Calliope mini!
 * highlight: simulator
 * location: right